Can I Sue for Being Kicked Out of a Club, Neighborhood, or Online Group?

 - Whether the group follows specific formalities (such as having meetings, written bylaws, etc.)

-A court would decide as a matter of law whether the Lord of the Rings Facebook group was a public accommodation.
-It's hard to say how a judge would rule, so Sam's feeling pretty glad right now that he is relying on an experienced civil rights attorney.
+As a matter of law, a court would decide whether the Lord of the Rings Facebook group was a public accommodation.
+It's hard to say how a judge would rule.
+So, Sam's pretty glad that he's relying on an experienced civil rights attorney.

 Exception: Removal for Offensive Behavior or Direct Threat to Public Safety